WTHR

 WTHR (channel 13) is a television station in Indianapolis, Indiana, United States, affiliated with NBC.
-It is owned by Tegna Inc. alongside low-power, Class A MeTV affiliate WALV-CD (channel 46).
-The two stations share studios on North Meridian Street (south of I-65) in downtown Indianapolis; WTHR's transmitter is located near Ditch Road and West 96th Street in Carmel.
+It is owned by the Tegna subsidiary of Nexstar Media Group alongside Class A MeTV affiliate WALV-CD (channel 46); Nexstar also owns CBS affiliates WTTV/WTTK (channels 4 and 29) and Fox affiliate WXIN (channel 59).
+WTHR and WALV-CD share studios on North Meridian Street (south of I-65) in downtown Indianapolis; WTHR's transmitter is located near Ditch Road and West 96th Street in Carmel.

 History

 WLWI

 The station first signed on the air on October 30, 1957, as WLWI.
 Founded by the Crosley Broadcasting Corporation, it originally operated as an ABC affiliate, taking the affiliation from Bloomington-licensed WTTV (channel 4, now a CBS affiliate), which had affiliated with the network one year earlier.
 WLWI was an ABC affiliate for the next 22 years.
 It also made an arrangement with National Educational Television to carry the first season of Sesame Street until WFYI (channel 20), the PBS member station in Indianapolis, signed on in 1970.

 WLWI was one of four Crosley stations that made up the WLW Television Network.
 The other stations, all in Ohio, were the regional network's flagship WLWT in Cincinnati, WLWC (now WCMH-TV) in Columbus, and WLWD (now WDTN) in Dayton.
 Crosley also owned WLW radio in Cincinnati, WLWA (now WXIA-TV) in Atlanta, and WOAI-TV in San Antonio.
 Channel 13 and its sister stations in Ohio, interconnected via microwave link, shared common programming such as The Ruth Lyons 50-50 Club, The Bob Braun Show, The Paul Dixon Show, Midwestern Hayride, The Phil Donahue Show, and Cincinnati Reds baseball game telecasts, and had similar on-air branding which reflected their connection to each other.
 Channel 13 called itself "WLW-I" to highlight its association with WLW radio, a 50,000-watt clear channel station whose daytime signal reached portions of the Indianapolis area.